manabie-com/mana-do/README.md

 #### Common (required in both position)
 - Our code base has some strange bugs adn anti-patterns, please help us find and fix these (please comment the reason why you change it).
-- Write some tests to persuade us that your code is correct.
+- Write some tests to persuade us that what what you had ADDED or FIXED are correct.

 #### Front-end engineer
 - For front-end side only, you can use local state instead of remote state.